kj-9/swb-meter/README.md

   The data will be inserted into the `Temperature` table in the database.

-  To visualize the data, run the Streamlit app in another terminal:
+  To visualize the data, you can run the Streamlit app in another terminal.
+You need optional dependencies [streamlit] installed:

+      $ pip install swb-meter[streamlit]

+  then run the Streamlit app:

       $ swb-meter streamlit